iodesk/VibesWAF/README.md

 * pass: `vibeswaf`

 > Runs in read-only mode for global config.
 Per-app settings are fully editable.

+>The public demo processes live Internet traffic.
+Dashboard analytics are generated from real requests and continuously evolve over time.
+Try sending requests to any *.tailgo.com subdomain to see them appear in the logs.

 > Backend: $14/year VPS (2 vCore, 4 GB RAM), Ubuntu 24.04.